Best-Ever French Onion Soup Recipe

 1 Tbsp butter

 5 medium onions (a mix of yellow and red is ideal), sliced

 1⁄2 tsp salt

 6 cups low-sodium beef broth (Chicken and vegetable broths are fine, too, but beef broth is best for bringing out the rich meatiness of the onions.)

 1⁄2 cup dry red wine

 Freshly cracked pepper

 How to Make It

-Salt comes in dozens of shapes, sizes, and colors, but really it all comes down to three varieties: iodized salt (fine salt for use at the table), flaky sea salt (its crunchy texture is best used on cooked dishes like grilled steak and fish), and, most important, kosher salt.
+Salt comes in dozens of shapes, sizes, and colors, but really it all comes down to three varieties: iodized salt (fine salt for use at the table), flaky sea salt (its crunchy texture is best used on cooked dishes like grilled steak and fish), pink Himalayan salt, fancy truffle salt, and, most important, kosher salt.
 Chefs use kosher salt to season dishes as they’re cooking because the coarse crystals allow them to season with precision.
 You should do the same, always using your hands (never a shaker!) to season.